-People with disabilities, whether physical or emotional, often need a particular kind of support to be able to live independently.
+People with disabilities, whether physical or emotional, often need a particular type of support to be able to live independently.
 This is where rehabilitation counselors come in.
 They help individuals cope with the effects of their disabilities as they relate to independent living.
-In some places this job is called community disability practitioner.
 Without the services of these counselors, many people who are quite capable of living on their own would instead be forced to live in some type of a care facility.
-Research has shown that when people can be supported to live independently they are far healthier, are less reliant on family caregivers, and are more productive members of society as a whole, so a rehabilitation counselor is an extremely important job.
+Research has shown that when people can be supported to live independently they are far healthier, are less reliant on family caregivers, and are more productive members of society as a whole.

 What does a Rehabilitation Counselor do?